 When the food pipe and windpipe are connected with a fistula, the contents of the baby’s stomach can travel into the lungs.
 This can damage the lungs.
 The stomach can also fill with air which makes breathing difficult.

-In Manchester, we review and follow up our children with OA and TOF until they are 16 years old (OA/TOF and CDH clinic).
+To make sure that we provide the best care possible in Manchester, we review and follow up our children with OA and TOF until they are 16 years old (OA/TOF and CDH clinic).

 We have a joint surgical and respiratory clinic so children receive specialist care in one place, reducing the amount of appointments they have to attend and ensuring ‘joined-up’ care.

 - have frothy bubbles coming out of their mouth

 The chance of it developing is the same whether or not a close relative has the condition.

 The condition is not caused by anything the parents have done or not done during pregnancy.

 The condition is not inherited and any future pregnancy is not at increased risk.